merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 ## Matrix format output

 Matrix format is an output option when %(anvi-estimate-metabolism)s is working with multiple contigs databases at once.
 The purpose of this output type is to generate matrices of KEGG module statistics for easy visualization and clustering.
 Currently, the matrix-formatted output includes a module completeness matrix, a matrix of binary module presence/absence values, and a matrix of KO counts.
-In these matrices, each row is a KEGG module or KO, and each column is an input %(contigs-db)s.
+In these matrices, each row is a KEGG module or KO, and each column is an input sample.

 Here is an example of a module completeness matrix, for bins in a metagenome: